EnterpriseDB/repmgr/README.rst

     --version                 output version information, then exit
     --verbose                 output verbose activity information
-    --monitoring-history      track advance or lag of the replication in every standby in repl_monitor -f, --config_file=PATH    database to connect to
+    --monitoring-history      track advance or lag of the replication in every standby in repl_monitor -f, --config-file=PATH    database to connect to

   repmgrd monitors a cluster of servers.